Codeception/Codeception/docs/modules/WebDriver.md

 ?>
 ```

-If the window has no name, the only way to access it is via the `executeInSelenium()` method, like so:
+If the window has no name, match it by switching to next active tab using `switchToNextTab` method.

+Or use native Selenium functions to get access to all opened windows:

 ``` php
 <?php